fsenf/proj.nawdex_analysis/README.md

 ## Method
 The simulation data will be transfered to observation space.
 Thereafter, synthetic cloud mask and typing is derived via the NWCSAF software.
 Cloud radiative effects are calculated.
 For observations, simulated clear-sky fluxes are used.
 More details about the workflow are described [here](docs/Workflow.md).

+## Paper
+The paper

+Senf, F., A. Voigt, N. Clerbaux, A. Hünerbein, and H. Deneke, Does increasing resolution and resolving convection improve simulated cloud-radiative effects over the North Atlantic?, J. Geophys.
+Res.
+Atmos., submitted in Jan.
+2020

+uses the package `nawdex_analysis`

+* to read (level-1.5) observation and simulation data (radiation fluxes and cloud types)
+* to derived regridded (satellite grid) data to be analyzed (level-2)
+* to performed statistical analysis (level-3)
+* to make the plots / plot styles shown in the paper

+The notebooks used for the paper plot are provide [here](https://github.com/fsenf/nbook.2018-11_CRE-Nawdex-Aiko)